 I think by now, if you follow this account, you know how I feel about soups.
 I have a whole menu drop-down dedicated to soups.
-And it makes it all the easier when using this soup machine.
-It is also available a bit cheaper on Amazon but I can’t verify quality.
-I have only ever purchased the machine (and I have purchased four in total) from Williams Sonoma (and also HSN).
+And it makes it all the easier when using this soup machine (and I have purchased almost a dozen in total).

 One of my all time favorite soups is a roasted red pepper soup.
 I used to get it at the store already done.
 I would sit and sip on a cup of it with baby oyster crackers for dinner – especially on a day like today: rainy and not exactly cold but definitely draining.

 Then I looked at the ingredients…. and the sugar content.
 That was the end of that.
 No more for me.
 Well now what do I do?
 I’ve watched people on youtube and cooking shows roast their own peppers and I’m sorry, I’m not doing that.
 I’m also not eating citric acid – which is in every canned and jarred roasted red peppers I’ve ever found in the stores.

 So again, now what do I do?

 I kept looking.
 It took me FOREVER, but I finally found roasted red peppers in a glass jar with no citric acid.
 If helpful, this brand was located at our Fresh Market.
 Called ”Divinia” – from Turkey.
 You will see clean ingredients (though some will turn their noses up at vinegar – I’ll take that over citric acid any day):

 - Roasted Red Peppers (get whatever you like, but if you can plan ahead and buy the brand mentioned above it will be a cleaner soup)